Relieving the pressure at MedStar Health

 - Magnetic resonance imaging with angiography (MRA) to view blood vessels

-- Arteriogram/venogram, X-ray that uses dye to look at blood flow)
+- Angiogram/venogram, an X-ray that is taken as a special dye is injected to look at blood flow

 - Blood tests